Profile picture for user LeahEGose

 Leah E. Gose

-Turpanjian Postdoctoral Fellow (2023-2024), Provost Postdoctoral Scholar for Faculty Diversity (starting Fall 2024); Assistant Professor of Sociology (starting Fall 2026), University of Southern California
+Provost Postdoctoral Fellow; Assistant Professor of Sociology (starting Fall 2026), University of Southern California

 About Leah

-Gose explores social policy; organizational sociology; and network theory to understand how organizations and communities serve people in need; solve social problems; and exacerbate inequality.
-Her dissertation is a study of how community organizations respond to hunger in metropolitan Atlanta.
-Gose' past work includes participation in a longitudinal study on how smaller communities and grassroots political organizations are functioning during the Trump presidency.
-She is particularly interested in how social organizations and policy shape poverty responses in communities and how such decisions affect people’s well-being.
+Gose utilizes social policy, organizational sociology, and network theory to understand how organizations and communities serve people in need, solve social problems, and exacerbate inequality.
+She is currently writing a book on how food pantries are civic organizations.
+Her dissertation was a study of how community organizations respond to hunger in metropolitan Atlanta.
+Gose's past work includes participation in a longitudinal study on how smaller communities and grassroots political organizations are functioning during the Trump presidency.

 No Jargon Podcast